tuankhoin/toilet-pandemia/README.md

 #### ***Menu***

-In the main menu, user can either adjust volume on Options, read instructions or start the game.
+In the main menu, user can either adjust volume on options, read instructions or start the game.
 <p align="center">
   <img src="Gifs/mainmenu.gif" width="400" >
   <br>Using the game's main menu.